Gallery of the Sistine Chapel ceiling: Technical Challenges reflected in the Gallery

+Photographic and Digital Documentation of the Gallery

+In recent times, the Sistine Chapel ceiling gallery photographs have been well-documented with sophisticated photographic and digital methods.
+High-resolution photography, as well as ultraviolet and infrared photography, has been utilized to uncover the hidden details invisible to the human eye, including preparatory drawings under the paint as well as restoration layers from previous work.

+Virtual digital mosaics and 3D modeling have enabled researchers and the public to view virtually the artwork on the ceiling, overcoming physical constraints of seeing the frescoes from the chapel floor.
+Such technologies enable close observation of Michelangelo's brush strokes, coloration, and composition methods while helping with conservation through tracking the condition of the frescoes with time.

+Experiences such as the Vatican's Sistine Chapel Virtual Reality venture deliver immersed access to the gallery photos, allowing users across the globe to enjoy the scale and complexity of Michelangelo's work in unprecedented resolution.

 Biblical narratives

 Along the centre of the ceiling are nine scenes depicting the Story of Creation, the Downfall of Humanity and the Story of Noah as told in the Book of Genesis.

 Prophets and Sibyls

 The Prophets of Israel and the Sibyls of the pagan world foretold the coming of the Messiah.
 Both have been included by Michelangelo as a sign that the Messiah (Jesus Christ) was to come not just for the Jews but also for the Gentiles (non-Jewish people).

 Pendentives

 The four corner pendentives show violent episodes in which the People of Israel were rescued from enemies, or from their own sinful ways.

 Ancestors

 The ancestors of Jesus are listed in the Biblical books of Matthew and Luke.
 This is the first known large painted series, although they were often shown in stained glass.
 See Tree of Jesse.
 Although each picture has a title, the characters cannot be positively identified.